-Principle 1 Institutional investors should The Fund has a long-standing commitment to responsible share ownership.
-The Fund views effective stewardship as an integral part of publicly disclose their policy on share ownership and therefore of the investment code, and requires the same commitment from its fund managers and the Border to Coast how they will discharge their Pensions Partnership ("BCPP"). stewardship responsibilities.
+Institutional investors should publicly disclose their policy on how they will discharge their stewardship responsibilities.
+The Fund has a long-standing commitment to responsible share ownership.
+The Fund views effective stewardship as an integral part of share ownership and therefore of the investment code, and requires the same commitment from its fund managers and the Border to Coast Pensions Partnership ("BCPP").
 The practical application of the Fund's policy is achieved through a combination of activities including, but not limited to: dialogue and liaison with fund managers and BCPP on key issues and through membership of the Local Authority Pension Fund Forum (LAPFF).
 In addition to this Stewardship Code Statement, the Fund maintains an Investment Strategy Statement (ISS) and Responsible Investment and Climate Risk policy which explains the Committee's investment beliefs in more detail.
 These are made available on a public facing website.
 The Fund has a responsibility to its membership to regularly engage with fund managers including the BCPP on their stewardship and it is expected to form part of their presentation(s) to the Fund Sub Committee.
 Warwickshire Pension Fund believe that well managed companies provide long term value creation to the Fund and that the Fund's stakeholders will be beneficiaries, as strong investment returns improve the Fund's overall funding level which acts favourably in terms of employer contribution rates.